Before purchasing, these are the questions I would usually ask myself:

 Moroccan Natural (Founded in the UK in 2010) – Highly recommend their pearl powder for skin care.

 Indochine Natural (Founded by a Australian chemist-Vietnamese artisan couple in Penang, Malaysia) – One of the first companies to go for Fair Trade certification in Malaysia.
-My favourites are their Organic Bulgarian Rose Hydration Mist (as a toner), Essence Des Plantes Organic Face Oil (in place of a cream moisturiser), Geranium Body Wash and Spice Island Body Wash.
+My favourites are their Essence Des Plantes Organic Face Oil (in place of a cream moisturiser) and the discontinued Organic Bulgarian Rose Hydration Mist (as a toner).

-Jeanie Botanicals (Solaris Dutamas, Malaysia) – My favourites are their Liquid Castile Soap (Lavender/Patchouli/Cedarwood), Divine Floral Body Oil (fantastic for dry, air-con-ed skin), 10-in-1 Healing Salve (perfect for itchiness and to cure insect bites) and mosquito repellent.
+Jeanie Botanicals (Solaris Dutamas, Malaysia) – My favourites are their Liquid Castile Soap (Lavender/Patchouli/Cedarwood and Rose Geranium/Pink Grapefruit/Patchouli), Divine Floral Body Oil (fantastic for dry, air-con-ed skin), 10-in-1 Healing Salve (perfect for itchiness and to cure insect bites) and mosquito repellent.